 A study by SuperOffice shows that nearly half of all customers (46%) using email expect a response within 4 hours, while 12% demand a reply within 15 minutes or less.
 The average response time for companies is around 12 hours, some taking longer than 8 days to respond.

 For chat and phone, service requests should ideally be acknowledged within 30-60 minutes, with a commitment to start addressing issues based on priority levels.
-For example, priority one tickets might have a response time of one to two hours, while lower priority tickets could extend to 24 hours.

 To effectively manage customer expectations, businesses should inform customers about expected response times during the initial interaction and through service agreements.
 This includes outlining after-hours policies and prioritizing requests.